-Your attention is drawn to the statement on plagiarism in Appendix B.
+Your attention is drawn to the statement on plagiarism in Appendix B:.

 During your four-year MEng course, there are 3 sets of examinations.
 You have already sat your Preliminary examinations at the end of your first year.
 The Final Examinations are in two parts, Part I at the end of the third year and Part II at the end of the fourth year.
-On the MS programme, normally, you must achieve an overall average of at least 50% AND be considered capable of being awarded an honours degree after Part I in order to be allowed to enter Part II.
-On the MEM programme, you must be considered capable of being awarded an honours degree after Part I in order to be allowed to enter Part II.
+Normally, you must achieve an overall average of at least 50% AND be considered capable of being awarded an honours degree after Part I in order to be allowed to enter Part II.
 The degree classification is based on the combined results of Part I and Part II.